sodapopcan/vials/README.md

 `create/2`: Creates a file.
 Takes a filename and contents as strings.

 `edit/2`: Edits a file.
-Takes a wildcard and passed the contents of all matches to an anonymous function.
+Takes a wildcard, filename, or list of filenames and passes the contents of each match to an anonymous function.

 `remove/1`: Removes a file.